satshakit/satshakit/README.md

 3. select Arduino UNO as board
 4. click on tools->Burn Bootloader

-With you made a satshakit cnc or satshakit laser you can use an **FTDI USB cable to upload and use you favourite sketch** without the need to use a programmer anymore.
+With a satshakit cnc or satshakit laser you can use an **FTDI USB cable to upload and use you favourite sketch** without the need to use a programmer anymore.

 Here is the connection schema to program a satshakit using the FTDI cable: